 However, if you’re looking for something specific in a meeting, it’s a lot easier to have a transcript with a recording as you can search by keyword or topic to find specific areas of the discussion.

-4. It helps ensuring compliance is in place
+4. It Helps Ensure Compliance is in Place

 The big C word can be a little daunting but stringent policies must be followed in professional settings, particularly when dealing with sensitive data.
 This includes legal work, health services, but also customer-facing operations.